locotown/open-scouts/README.md

 - **User Isolation**: Scouts, messages, and executions are all tied to authenticated users
 - **Secure Auth Flow**: OAuth tokens and sessions are managed by Supabase Auth
 - **Service Role**: Server-side operations (cron jobs, edge functions) use service role for privileged access
+- **API Key Storage**: Firecrawl API keys (when using partner integration) are stored server-side in `user_preferences` and never exposed to the client

 ## Build for Production